 These badges are issued for maintenance and/or installation work.

-Collocation SPOCs or managers may obtain temporary badges through the ACC at acc.staff.group@centurylink.com.
+Collocation SPOCs or managers may obtain temporary badges through the PSOC at acc.staff.group@lumen.com.
 The CLEC will maintain the badge.

 CLEC Temporary Badge Maintenance Process

-Collocation temporary badges may be requested and maintained only by CLEC managers having a valid, CenturyLink-issued access badge.
-Requests should be submitted to the Collocation Manager or acc.staff.group@centurylink.com.
+Collocation temporary badges may be requested and maintained only by CLEC managers having a valid, Lumen-issued access badge.
+Requests should be submitted to the Collocation Manager or acc.staff.group@lumen.com.

 Badges will be sent to the requester without access programming.